On some aspects of the discretization of the Suslov problem: Preliminaries

 \subsection{Nonholonomic integrators}

-Discretizations of the Lagrange-d'A\-lem\-bert \\ principle for Lagrangian systems with nonholonomic cons\-traints have been introduced in \cite{CoMa,McPer} as a nonholonomic extension of variational integrators.
-To define a discrete nonholonomic system providing a discrete flow on a submanifold of $G\times G$ and, as well, a corresponding version of discrete Euler-Lagrange equations \eqref{discreteeq}, one needs three ingredients: a discrete Lagrangian, a constraint distribution $D\subset TG$ and a discrete constraint space $D_d\subset G\times G$.
+Discretizations of the Lagrange-d'A\-lem\-bert principle for Lagrangian systems with nonholonomic cons\-traints have been introduced in \cite{CoMa,McPer} as a nonholonomic extension of variational integrators (see \cite{Hair,MarsdenWest,Mose}).
+To define a discrete nonholonomic system providing a discrete flow on a submanifold of $G\times G$ one needs three ingredients: a discrete Lagrangian, the constraint distribution $D\subset TG$ and a discrete constraint space $D_d\subset G\times G$.

-\begin{definition} A discrete nonholonomic system is given by the triple $(G\times G,L_d,D_d)$: \begin{enumerate} \item $D_d$ is a submanifold of $G\times G$ of dimension $2n-m$ with the additional property that
+\begin{definition} A discrete nonholonomic system is given by the quadruple $(G\times G,L_d,D_d, D)$, where: \begin{enumerate} \item $D_d$ is a submanifold of $G\times G$ of dimension $2n-m$ with the additional property that